-Our community teams are working differently too.
-Our Clinical Nurse specialists are split between two teams, with one team making vital house visits to people at home and the others calling patients on the phone, checking in to see how they are and offering advice and support to patients and other community Doctors and Nurses.
+The dedicated Clinical Nurse Specialists in our community teams have continued to visit patients in their homes for palliative care throughout the pandemic; providing specialist assessment, support, advice and care planning.
+There is also a Clinical Nurse Specialist based in our office every day to receive telephone calls for advice and support to patients , families and other community Doctors and Nurses.
 This way we can ensure that we can keep up with the increasing numbers of people who need our help, enabling more people to get the care that they so desperately need.
 Our Community Health Care Assistants continue to visit people at home to deliver our very expert hands on care across Greenwich and Bexley.

 On top of her usual workload, our Social Worker is busy ensuring patients have basic supplies at home.
 We are doing everything that we can to support them.

 Our support staff and compassionate neighbours volunteers are working differently to keep in touch with patients who are isolated at home, or to help if they need things bringing to them.